Entanglement statistics of polymers in a lattice tube and unknotting of 4-plats: Proof of the main theorem

+For the upper bound, we obtained new knot theory results about 4-plats.
+In Theorem~\ref{thm:unknottinginsertion} we establish that any 4-plat diagram can be unknotted by the insertion of a braid word, where appropriate braid words can be determined from a minimal diagram of the 4-plat.
+Combining these results with properties of $\tube^*$, in Theorem~\ref{thm-insertion} we then established that any lattice embedding of a non-split link in $\tube^*$ can be converted to an unknot polygon by the insertion of braid blocks.
+Theorems~\ref{thm-insertion} and~\ref{thm:unknottinginsertion} and their proofs were presented in Section~\ref{sec:newupper}.

+For the lower bound, we proved a pattern theorem for unknot polygons in $\tube^*$ by proving that unknot polygons have a density of 2-sections, Theorem~\ref{thm:density_of_2strings-nonHam}.
+The theorem along with its proof were given in Section~\ref{sec:newlower}.

-\begin{proof} By Theorem~\ref{thm-insertion}, we can insert a finite number of $s$-blocks to change an embedding of $L$ into an unknot polygon.
+\begin{proof}[Proof of Theorem~\ref{thm-bounds} from Theorems~\ref{thm-insertion} and~\ref{thm:density_of_2strings-nonHam}] By Theorem~\ref{thm-insertion}, we can insert a finite number of $s$-blocks to change an embedding of $L$ into an unknot polygon.
 Then $p_{\tube^*,n}(L)\le \binom{n+d_L}{ f_L}p_{\tube^*,n+d_L}(0_1)$, where $d_L$ is a fixed number (the total number of edges in the inserted parts) which is bounded above by a finite number times $f_L$.
-The binomial term in the upper bound accounts for the number of ways different embeddings of $L$ could lead to the same unknot polygon; this is bounded above by the number of places (polygon edges) the inserted $f_L$ braid blocks could be located in the unknot polygon, namely $\binom{n+d_L}{ f_L}\leq \binom{n+d_L}{f_L+1}\leq d_L\binom{n}{ f_L}$.
-The first inequality holds provided $(n+d_L)/2\geq f_L$ and the second follows from a binomial identity.
+The binomial term in the upper bound accounts for the number of ways different embeddings of $L$ could lead to the same unknot polygon; this is bounded above by the number of places (polygon edges) the inserted $f_L$ braid blocks could be located in the unknot polygon, namely $\binom{n+d_L}{ f_L}$.
+Then $\binom{n+d_L}{f_L} \leq d_L \binom{n}{f_L}$ for $n$ sufficiently large.

-The pattern theorem for unknot polygons given by Theorem~\ref{thm:density_of_2strings-nonHam} is key to establishing the lower bound.

-For this, consider $L$ a prime link.
+For the lower bound, consider $L$ a prime link.
 Let $P$ be a connected sum pattern for $L$ and let $S$ be any 2-section.
-Then from Corollary~\ref{cor:unknot_insert_factors}, $P$ can be inserted (additional edges may be needed) at $S$ in a polygon (see for example Fig.~1 G).
+Then from Corollary~\ref{cor:unknot_insert_factors}, $P$ can be inserted (additional edges may be needed) at $S$ in a polygon (see for example Figure~\ref{fig1intro}D).
 Note that any connected sum pattern can be inserted at any $S$ by adding a fixed number of edges.
-The options can be determined in a way similar (but simpler) to that used for inserting a braid block at a 4-section as illustrated in Fig.~\ref{Fig:6-string}~(e).
+The options can be determined in a way similar (but simpler) to that used for inserting a braid block at a 4-section as illustrated in Figure~\ref{Fig:6-string}~(e).
 The length of the resulting embedding is increased by some constant $\Delta$ depending on $P$ (but not $S$).

 Now take any unknot polygon with $n$ edges and at least $\epsilon n$ 2-sections, with $\epsilon$ the same as in Theorem~\ref{thm:density_of_2strings-nonHam}.
 By the above, the pattern $P$ can be inserted at any one of those 2-sections, and the resulting lattice embedding will have link type $L$.
 We thus have